-The United States ("U.S.") dollar is the functional currency of the Company's U.S.-based businesses and certain foreign-based businesses.
+The U.S. dollar is the functional currency of the Company's U.S.-based businesses and certain foreign-based businesses.
 Where the functional currency differs from the U.S. dollar, assets and liabilities are translated into U.S. dollars at the exchange rates in effect at the balance sheet date.
 Revenue and expenses are translated at the average exchange rates during the reporting period.
 Gains and losses from foreign currency translation are recorded as a separate component of accumulated other comprehensive loss.
-Gains and losses from foreign currency translation are included in determining net income for the reporting period.
+Gains and losses from foreign currency transactions are included in determining net income for the reporting period.

-The Company has designated its Euro- and British Pound- denominated senior notes as net investment hedges to hedge a portion of its net investment in certain subsidiaries whose functional currencies are the Euro and the British Pound (see Note

-14).
-Accordingly, foreign currency transaction gains or losses on the qualifying net investment hedge instruments are recorded as foreign currency translation within other comprehensive (loss) income in the consolidated statements of comprehensive income and will remain in accumulated other comprehensive loss on the consolidated balance sheet until the sale or complete liquidation of the underlying foreign subsidiaries.
+The Company has designated its Euro- and British Pound- denominated senior notes and Euro-denominated commercial paper notes as net investment hedges to hedge a portion of its net investment in certain subsidiaries whose functional currencies are the Euro and the British Pound (see Note 14).
+Accordingly, foreign currency transaction gains or losses on the qualifying net investment hedge instruments are recorded as foreign currency translation, net of tax, within other comprehensive income (loss) in the consolidated statements of comprehensive income and will remain in accumulated other comprehensive loss within the consolidated balance sheets until the sale or complete liquidation of the underlying foreign subsidiaries.